spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 ### Access Kubernetes Dashboard

-When connected to the cluster remotely, run the following command to establish a connection to deploy the Kubernetes Dashboard on port 8080.
+When connected to the cluster remotely, issue the following command to establish a connection to deploy the Kubernetes Dashboard on port 8080.

 <br />